 Link Search Menu Expand Document

-FONN - FOlk N-gram aNalysis
+FoNN - FOlk N-gram aNalysis

 • Targeting the goals of Polifonia WP3, FoNN contains tools to extract feature sequence data, extract musical patterns, and detect similarity within a symbolic music corpus.
 Although some of FoNN’s functionality is tailored to Western European folk music, the software can be used on any corpus in a compatible symbolic representation format (MIDI, ABC Notation, **kern, MusicXML, or any other format compatible with the music21 Python library).

-The repo contains a fully functional work-in-progress version of the software, along with two test music datasets: the Meertens Annotated Corpus (MTC-ANN) of Dutch folk songs and The Session corpus of Irish traditional folk dance tunes.
-Three demo notebooks are supplied in ./FoNN/demo_notebooks directory.
+The repo contains a fully functional version of the software, along with two test music datasets: the Meertens Annotated Corpus (MTC-ANN) of Dutch folk songs and The Session corpus of Irish traditional folk dance tunes.
+Four demo notebooks are supplied in ./FoNN/demo_notebooks directory.
 These demos illustrate FoNN’s feature extraction, pattern extraction, and similarity search tools as applied to the MTC-ANN corpus:

 • feature_extraction_demo.ipynb: Reads the symbolic MTC-ANN music corpus from **kern format; extracts feature sequence data and writes to csv at ./FoNN/mtc_ann_corpus/feature_sequence_data

-• similarity_search_demo.ipynb: Using the data outputted by the notebook above, for a user-selectable query tune, this demo detects similar tunes across the corpus via FoNN’s three novel pattern-based similarity metrics.
+• similarity_search_demo.ipynb: Using the data outputted by the notebooks above, for a user-selectable query tune, this demo detects similar tunes across the corpus via FoNN’s three novel pattern-based similarity metrics.
 Writes output to ./FoNN/mtc_ann_corpus/similarity_results

 The repo also contains a data extraction and processing pipline to generate inputs for Polifonia Patterns Knowledge Graph (KG).
 Two Jupyter notebooks which run this pipeline are stored in ./FoNN/pattern_knowledge_graph_pipeline directory: